ChenJonathan/HackMIT-Flask/README.md

 ## Running the Flask Application

-To run the flask app, open the command promt and navigate to the folder that holds the full application.
+To run the flask app, open the command prompt and navigate to the folder that holds the full application.
 Ensure that you have virtualenv installed on your computer using [these instructions](http://flask.pocoo.org/docs/0.11/installation/#installation).

 In the command line, enter the following code to activate the virtual environment: